gatsbyjs/gatsby/docs/tutorial/part-one.md

 Too cool 😎

-Gatsby's development server is a "hot reloading" server meaning any change you make to your React.js components (and later we'll learn, your data files) will hot reload in the browser.
+Gatsby's development server is a "hot reloading" server meaning any change you make to your React.js page components (and later we'll learn, your data files) will hot reload in the browser.

 This is huge because it makes development so much faster and fun.

 Let's try it.

-Try changing "Hello world!" in the component to "Hello Gatsby!".
+Try changing "Hello world!" in the page component to "Hello Gatsby!".
 The text in your browser should change within a second.

 Try some other tricks.

 1. Gatsby let's you add "inline styles" via a JavaScript style "prop" (we'll learn about other styling options later).

-   Try making your component look like this:
+   Try making your page component look like this:

 ```jsx
 import React from "react"